WebReflection/heresy/README.md

 define('Item', literal);
 ```

-Alternatively, it is possible to not include name and tag, defining these via `Comp:tag` convention.
+Alternatively, it is possible to not include name and tag, defining these via the `Comp:tag` convention.

 ```js
 class Item extends HTMLLiElement {